arachchi/cytoscape.js/src/plugins/jquery.cytoscape-navigator.md

         }).cy(function(){
             $container.cytoscapeNavigator()
         })
 * On ready callback.
-Pass a string argument 'initrender'.

         $container.cy({
             elements: {}
             ready: function(){
-                $container.cytoscapeNavigator('initrender')
+                $container.cytoscapeNavigator()
             }
         })
 * Anytime when you need it.
-Do it only after graph was loaded.
+Do it only after graph was initialised.

         $button.click(function(){
-            $container.cyNavigator('initrender')
-        })

-If you want to init plugin with custom options:

-        $button.click(function(){
-            $container.cyNavigator({
-                viewLiveFramerate: 5
-            ,   thumbnailEventFramerate: 0
-            }).cyNavigator('initrender')
+            $container.cyNavigator()
         })

 ### Customizing plugin